The Rise of Agentic AI: Transforming Business and Automation

 4. Regulatory Challenges: Governments and regulatory agencies are finding it difficult to cope with the speed of AI advancement.
 Countries have introduced frameworks like the EU AI Act and the White House’s AI Bill of Rights to ensure AI accountability, transparency, and ethical deployment.
 Many organizations struggle with compliance issues because regulations keep changing and are inconsistent across different countries in AI governance.
 Organizations that invest in Agentic AI need to establish AI ethics policies, compliance monitoring tools, and third-party audits to navigate these complexities.

 5. Reliability and Trust Issues: The biggest challenge is to ensure that the decision-making processes of Agentic AI are transparent and explainable.
-Most advanced AI models, especially deep learning-based systems, operate as "black boxes," making it difficult for users to understand how decisions are made.
+Most advanced AI models, especially deep learning-based systems, operate as “black boxes,” making it difficult for users to understand how decisions are made.
+The use of machine learning has enabled the development of more advanced, adaptive agentic AI systems, but this also increases the complexity and opacity of their decision-making.
 This lack of transparency poses risks in sectors like healthcare, finance, and law.

 6. AI Alignment and Control: Agentic AI must be aligned with human values and business objectives to prevent unwanted behaviors.
 For instance, the GPT models developed by OpenAI have manifested unexpected biases in hiring, loan approvals, and law enforcement applications.
 There is a great need for the development of alignment mechanisms for AI, RLHF, and ethics oversight committees.